Paying a credit card early can help people with trouble managing money.

 As an additional bonus, if you use a high-yield savings account your money works for you as you’re saving!

-Being smart with how you you credit cards is a great idea…
+Being smart with how you use credit cards is a great idea…

 There is, however, such a thing as over-thinking, and over-managing.